 What is conditional knowledge?

-Conditional knowledge is the metacognitive understanding of when and why to use specific learning strategies.
-It helps learners select appropriate tools for different tasks and contexts.
+Conditional knowledge is metacognitive understanding.
+It means knowing when and why to use specific learning strategies.
+It helps learners choose the right tools for different tasks and contexts.

 How is it different from declarative knowledge?